broadinstitute/rawls/src/perf/README.md

     Make sure those lines are uncommented!

-3. Create a plaintext config.txt file in your {GATLING_HOME}/user-files which is of the following form:
+3. Create a plaintext config.txt file in your {GATLING_HOME}/user-files which currently contains:

-    	{YOUR_ACCESS_TOKEN}
     	{NUM_USERS}

 	Example:

-    	ya29.ZZZZZZ_zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz
         100

 4. Run ./gatling.sh in located in {GATLING_HOME}/bin